0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ## Overview

 [The filter manager](#the-filter-manager)
 * Introduction & the motivation behind the framework
-* Interacting with the filter manager
 * working with and managing contexts

 [Caching & Paging I/O](#The-NT-cache-manager)